kennynahh/uw-reality-labs/docs/Guide.md

 In terms of lenses, PMMA plastic (acrylic) fresnels are the easy pick.
 They are absolutely everywhere, are cheap, and are lighter/more compact than traditional biconvex glass lenses.
 Since they are everywhere, you can pick a diameter and focal length that you want.
 However, we went with 50mm focal length and 50mm diameter lenses, and they are what our 3D printed design is based around.
 You could also very well purchase a phone VR kit from Amazon or a store and put in your displays - that would work fine, but you would not know what kind of lenses you are getting.

 If you would like to use our 3D printed design, make sure you are using 50mm diameter / 50mm focal length lenses, preferrably biconvex glass (as these are what we used to design the housing, and are thicker than equivalent fresnel lenses).
-You can find the print design to download in the Reality from Scratch housing folder.
+You can find the print design to download in the Reality from Scratch housing folder (coming soon).

 ### Beginning the build